Rusich Group: Russian invasion of Ukraine

 In August 2024 Rusich posted on its Telegram channel a video of a severed head of a Ukrainian soldier mounted on a spike.
 Ukrainska Pravda claimed that a Russian soldier "was ordered to cut off the heads of four dead Ukrainian soldiers".
 On August 19, 2024 Rusich asked for a Ukrainian prisoner to be surrendered to them for a human sacrifice for "autumnal equinox to encourage and strengthen the spirit of the new personnel of the unit".
-Rusich is affiliated with neo-pagan groups and the satanist Order of Nine Angles that practices human sacrifice and its affiliated groups like Atomwaffen.
+Rusich is affiliated with neo-pagan groups and the satanist Order of Nine Angles that practices human sacrifice and its affiliated groups like the Atomwaffen Division.
 Later it emerged that Rusich members had sacrificed a Chechen Akhmat fighter in a ritual and recorded themselves mutilating him.

 Rusich Group stated in September 2024 that it has entered an official agreement with Border Service under the FSB to strengthen the border and conduct intelligence activities on the Finnish border in the northwestern district of Karelia and posted pictures of their soldiers at Rättijärvi.
-The newspaper "Contando Estrelas" pointed out that "last year, the Russian newspaper Izvestia linked the ONA to murders committed in the Karelia region", location of the Russian central nexion, and now the region where Rusich is deployed.
+The newspaper Contando Estrelas pointed out that "last year, the Russian newspaper Izvestia linked the ONA to murders committed in the Karelia region", location of the Russian central nexion, and now the region where Rusich is deployed.

+In November 2025 Rusich organized a competition for its members, promising cryptocurrency rewards for submitted photos of Ukrainian prisoners of war being executed, featuring them on their Telegram channel.
+They featured a picture of a Rusich militant posing with three executed Ukrainian prisoners to announce the competition.

+In December 2025, Rusich members voiced their support for the perpetrator of the 2025 Odintsovo school attack who stabbed several children, killing a 10-year-old Tajik boy.